kettleofketchup/kettle/.github/instructions/go.instructions.md

 3. **Inform Users**: After modifying shell profiles, always inform users that they need to restart their shell or source the profile for changes to take effect.

+4. **Consistent Messaging**: When using `helpers.AddLineToKettleShellProfile()`, ensure your user-facing messages reflect that modifications are being made to the kettle profile, NOT to the user's main shell profile (`.zshrc`, `.bashrc`, etc.).

 **Example Implementation**:

 ```go